 Other Roku Accessories

 Now that we’ve listed all of the Roku streaming devices, we thought we should give the Roku accessories a mention.
 We’ve already discussed the three types of remote you can buy — Simple, Voice and Enhanced Voice — but there’s also a Roku mobile app.

 The app turns your phone into a second remote control and allows voice search, taking away the need to invest in a Voice remote if you don’t already have one.
-Plus, you can connect your headphones and listen privately, and you can cast content from your phone straight to your TV.
+Plus, you can connect your headphones and listen privately, and you can cast content from your phone straight to your TV (also see our guide on how to cast to Roku from iOS, Android and Windows 10).
 Roku devices are also compatible with Alexa and Google Assistant.